hidayatarg/AutoMigration-Asp.net-Core-/README.md

 # AutoMigration-Asp.net-Core-
 In startup.cs Place the following codes.
 And run the program.

 Put a debugger on the using block in the configure method for test.
+It will update the database according to the database context.
+It will be good if the cood is placed in the #If Debug mode.
 ```csharp
 // This method gets called by the runtime.
 Use this method to add services to the container.
 public void ConfigureServices(IServiceCollection services)